dkittle/airport/README.md

 ## What We Will Evaluate
 - Your solution should work
 - We should be able to see the flow of control from the logging statements generated
-- Your solution should be event driven - you do not need to use an external messaging system (RabbitMQ, Resque, ActiveMQ, SQS, etc) but it can.
+- Your solution should be event driven - you do not need to use an external messaging system (RabbitMQ, Resque, ActiveMQ, SQS, etc) but you can.
 You can also build services that communicate using pub/sub communication, Akka actors or any other solution that passes typed messages between loosely coupled services.
 - We’d like to see test coverage, where it seems important

 ## A few things to keep in mind